 They’ve got their own restaurant called Palate, which is regularly ranked among the best in all of Australia, but they have other options that pack a little more adventure into the dining experience.

 Saffire Freycinet features plenty of fun an exotic ways to get your culinary fill, including visiting the vineyards at local wineries, attending cooking demonstrations with some of the resort’s top-flight chefs, and wading into the water to go hunting for oysters.
 This resort is both an enjoyable destination and a refreshing experience rolled into one.

-Twin Farms, Vermont
+6. Twin Farms, Vermont

 On top of all that, Twin Farms is also known for its top-notch dining, featuring its famous and award-winning multi-course dinner feast.
 Starting off with a champagne cocktail hour, the meal itself includes locally sourced ingredients both from the farm itself as well as other nearby sources.

-Blackberry Farm, Tennessee
+7. Blackberry Farm, Tennessee

-You wouldn’t expect to find a culinary hotspot on a rural farm outside of Knoxville, Tennessee, but that’s exactly what you’d discover at Blackberry Farm.
+You wouldn’t expect to find a culinary hotspot on a rural farm outside of Knoxville, Tennessee, but that’s exactly what you’d discover at Blackberry Farm, a Relais & Châteaux resort in Walland, Tennessee.
 They’ve got their own on-premise brewery, bakery, creamery, charcuterie, and even a humongous wine cellar that contains nearly 200,000 bottles of wine.